Causes of Toothache

-- If the toothache is caused by an infection at the tooth’s nerve you may require a root canal.
+- If the toothache pain is caused by an infection at the tooth’s nerve you may require a root canal.

 - If your gums are infected you may need to be prescribed an antibiotic.

-- If you are clenching your jaw or grinding your teeth you may require a night guard.
+- If you are clenching your jaw or grinding your teeth you may require a custom night guard.

 While you wait to see a dentist or receive dental treatment, there are several home toothache remedies and activities you can try to help relieve the pain: